AleksandrHovhannisyan/CPPalculator/README.md

 # CPPalculator

 A simple calculator app for intuitive, nested input.
-Evaluates are performed using postfix notation.
+Evaluations are performed using postfix notation.

 Pardon the title and my lack of creativity :)